at a glance

-Medicare supplement plans pay for gaps in the coverage you receive through original Medicare (Part A and Part B).
+Medigap (Medicare supplement) plans pay for gaps in the coverage you receive through original Medicare (Part A and Part B).

 Medigap policies are offered by private insurance companies, and not all plans are offered in every area.
 However, the coverage offered by each plan is standardized — so, for example, all Plan G policies offer the same coverage no matter the location.

 You can only purchase a Medigap policy if you’re enrolled in original Medicare.
 If you’re enrolled in a Medicare Advantage (Medicare Part C) plan, then Medicare supplement plans aren’t available to you.